equinix/terraform-provider-equinix/website/docs/r/project.html.markdown

 * `organization_id` - The UUID of Organization under which you want to create the project.
 If you leave it out, the project will be create under your the default Organization of your account.
 * bgp_config - Optional BGP settings.
 Refer to [Packet guide for BGP](https://support.packet.com/kb/articles/bgp).

+Once you set the BGP config in a project, it can't be removed (due to a limitation in the Packet API).
+It can be updated.

 The `bgp_config` block supports:
 * `asn` - Autonomous System Numer for local BGP deployment
 * `md5` - (Optional) Password for BGP session in plaintext (not a checksum)